plajjan/snabbswitch/src/apps/ddos/README.md

 If the source doesn't match the blacklist processing continues.
 The packet will be matched against the ruleset and if a match is found the packet per second and bits per second rates will be calculated.
-As soon as a source exceeds a given threshold it will be put in the blacklist.
-The time a source is blacklisted is configurable.
+As soon as a source host exceeds a given threshold it will be put in the blacklist.
+The time a source host is blacklisted is initially five seconds after which it will double for every time the source is found to be a repeat offender until it hits the max_block_time which is 600 per default.

 If the packet does not match any rules it will be forwarded and no state of that source is held.